 Do you love the idea of your whole family bonding in one big house or lodge, hanging out on the front porch and cooking meals together?
 Or does the very thought of sharing bathrooms and staying under the same roof as your in-laws give you hives?

 When choosing your accommodations, keep in mind just how much family togetherness is right for your group.
-Renting one big house for everyone may be the cheapest option, but it may not be worth the tension and stress if your family isn't used to spending long periods of time together.
+Renting a house for everyone may be the cheapest option, but it may not be worth the tension and stress if your family isn't used to spending long periods of time together.
 You may want to consider renting individual cabins or condo units instead -- that way everyone gets a little privacy, but you still get the money-saving option of buying groceries and preparing your own meals.

 In addition, be sure to consider any special needs your family might have.
 Great Aunt Mildred can't get around without her walker?
 Skip the three-story manor house with tons of stairs.
 Cousin Billy is allergic to milk, wheat, peanuts, soy and 12 different types of fruit?
 A self-catering vacation rental might be your best bet.